 Concrete X-Ray locates almost anything underground and can accurately and non-destructively see through solid materials.
 Concrete X-Ray can see through asphalt and concrete to detect subsurface objects that need to be avoided when cutting, drilling, or excavating.
 The objects include reinforcing steel, electrical conduits, underground utilities, storage tanks and other environmental hazards, among various other less frequent applications.
-Concrete X-Ray uses a non-invasive electromagnetic geophysical technique which has the highest resolution of any geophysical method.
+Concrete X-Ray uses a non-invasive electromagnetic ground penetrating radar technique which has the highest resolution of any ground penetrating radar method.
 Concrete X-Ray responds based on changes in electrical conductivity properties of objects in the ground (or in concrete).

 Video: What Is The Difference Between

 Ground Penetrating Radar And Concrete X-ray?

 GPRS is able to provide a permanent record of the Concrete X-Ray findings.
 We can create AutoCAD files or GPS maps of areas scanned to show the path, location, and depth of underground facilities/anomalies on site.